-VANCOUVER , Aug.
-23, 2019 /CNW/ - A disciplinary hearing was originally scheduled before a Hearing Panel of the Investment Industry Regulatory Organization of Canada (IIROC) in the matter of Brain Anthony Peters on September 9 , 2019.
-The hearing was adjourned to February 10, 2020 .
+VANCOUVER , Feb.
+7, 2020 /CNW/ - A disciplinary hearing was originally scheduled before a Hearing Panel of the Investment Industry Regulatory Organization of Canada (IIROC) in the matter of Brian Anthony Peters on February 10 – 14 and February 17 – 21, 2020.
+The disciplinary hearing was adjourned to May 11 – 15 and May 25 – 29, 2020.

 The hearing concerns allegations that:

-Between April 2011 and December 2012, Mr. Peters failed to use due diligence to learn and remain informed of the essential facts relative to his client, contrary to Dealer Member Rule 1300.1(a).
+(a) Between April 2011 and December 2012 , Mr. Peters failed to use due diligence to learn and remain informed of the essential facts relative to his client, contrary to Dealer Member Rule 1300.1(a).

-Between October 2010 and December 2012, Mr. Peters failed to use due diligence to ensure that recommendations he made were suitable for the client, contrary to Dealer Member Rule 1300.1(q).
+(b) Between October 2010 and December 2012 , Mr. Peters failed to use due diligence to ensure that recommendations he made were suitable for the client, contrary to Dealer Member Rule 1300.1(q).

-Between October 2010 and December 2012, Mr. Peters executed transactions in the account of his client without obtaining proper instruction or direction from the client, contrary to Dealer Member Rule 29.1.
+(c) Between October 2010 and December 2012, Mr. Peters executed transactions in the account of his client, without obtaining proper instruction or direction from the client, contrary to Dealer Member Rule 29.1.

-IIROC formally initiated the investigation into Mr. Peters' conduct in July 2017 .
+IIROC formally initiated the investigation into Mr. Peters' conduct in July 2016 .
 The alleged violations occurred while he was a Registered Representative with the Vancouver, British Columbia office of Canaccord Genuity Corp., an IIROC-regulated firm.
-Mr. Peters is still in the industry in a registered capacity at the same office.
+Mr. Peters is still employed with Canaccord Genuity Corp.

 The hearing is open to the public, unless the Hearing Panel orders otherwise.
 The decision of the Hearing Panel will be made available at www.iiroc.ca.